Work coverage is likely insufficient

 Coverage isn't as expensive as you think

 If you think you can't afford life insurance, you might be wrong.
-A study from LIMRA and the nonprofit Life Happens found that consumers tend to believe life insurance policies are nearly three times more expensive than they actually are.
+A study from LIMRA and the nonprofit insurance education group Life Happens found that 80 percent of consumers have the wrong idea about what life insurance costs.
+Millennials, for example, believe life insurance policies are more than three times more expensive than they actually are.

 In fact, premiums for life insurance are typically lower than for other forms of insurance and are often less expensive than monthly bills for cable or cellphones.